tlamadon/econr-notes/content/OptimGSL.md

-A quick reminded on setting up and using root finding and minimization in RcppRgsl.
+A quick reminded on setting up and using root finding and minimization in RcppGSL.

 ## 1D root finding